Biography

 Dr Meghan Kelly is a visual communication designer whose experience includes working in the advertising and design industry and running her own design studio.
 Meghan has worked on large, high profile campaigns for a range of corporate companies, amongst other organizations, during her time as a practicing designer.

-In addition to her professional work, Meghan is currently serving as the Associate Head of School (Teaching and Learning) and senior lecturer in the Design undergraduate and postgraduate courses in the School of Communication and Creative Arts.
-She has completed her PhD examining Cross-Cultural Visual Communication Design (2013).
-Her interests are in exploring issues surrounding identity creation and representation in a cross-cultural context.
-Research areas including place branding, community building, engagement and the global impact of design.
+Meghan completed her PhD examining Cross-Cultural Visual Communication Design (2013) and has continued to research issues surrounding identity creation and representation in a cross-cultural context.
+Research areas including place branding, community building, codesign and the global impact of design.
 Meghan's research currently takes its focus on issues of identity and representation and the process to achieve a respectful, culturally owned, agreed outcome in professional design practice.
 Her passion for a global understanding of design extends into her teaching practice and continues to be explored in research projects and design opportunities.

-Meghan has worked with Dr Russell Kennedy to co-author the Australian Indigenous Design Charter, winner of the Good Design Award (Indigenous Design) 2018 and the International Indigenous Design Charter (winner of the Premier Design Award (Design Strategy) and Premier Design Award of the Year 2018.
+Meghan is currently completing a co-authored book on Codesign and has worked with Dr Russell Kennedy to co-author the Australian Indigenous Design Charter, winner of the Good Design Award (Indigenous Design) 2018 and the International Indigenous Design Charter (winner of the Premier Design Award (Design Strategy) and Premier Design Award of the Year 2018.
 This research continues to be realised through industry analysis of designers working with the Charter to create ethical, collaborative design outcomes when working with Indigenous knowledges.

 Research interests